paulcpederson/static-site/README.md

 -b, --build             Name of build folder
 -s, --source            Name of source folder
--i, --ignore            Array of glob patterns to ignore -f, --files             File extensions to match
+-i, --ignore            Array of glob patterns to ignore -h, --helpers           Array of helper files to run -f, --files             File extensions to match
 -c, --clean             Remove files generated from previous builds -t, --templateEngine    Template engine to use for each page